Lily Newmark

-Lily Inge Newmark (born 24 May 1994) is an actress and former model.
-She is best known for her roles in the film Pin Cushion (2017), the Netflix series Sex Education (2019–2020) and Cursed (2020), and the Sky One series Temple (2019–).
+Lily Inge Newmark (born 24 May 1994) is an English actress and former model.
+She is best known for her roles in the film Pin Cushion (2017), the Netflix series Sex Education (2019–2020) and Cursed (2020), and the Sky One series Temple (2019–2021).

 Early life

-Born in Camberwell, South London, Newmark is one of five children of former Conservative MP Brooks Newmark and artist Lucy Keegan.
+Born 24 May 1994 in Camberwell, South London.
+Newmark is one of five children of former Conservative MP Brooks Newmark and artist Lucy Keegan.
 Her maternal aunt is the actress Rose Keegan.

 Newmark attended school in Sydenham until the age of 12 when her family moved to Central London and she transferred to Francis Holland School in Sloane Square.
 She said she "much preferred" South London and found Chelsea to be too much of a bubble.
 She went on to graduate with a Bachelor of Arts in Acting and Contemporary Theatre from East 15 Acting School in 2016.